SICKAG/sick_scan2/README.md

 | LRS4000 |   | 1 layer, max. range: 130 m, ang. resol.
 0.125/0.25/0.5 [deg]  | ✔ [development]|
 |       |   | Scan-Rate: 12.5-25 Hz | |

+## Requirements

+sick_scan2 has been developed and tested using Linux ROS-2 Foxy.
+It should be compatible with other ROS-2 versions (but not fully tested).

 ##  Start Node